pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-07-crossing-to-menorca.md

 After sunset, we prepared for the night.
 Barbara made a delicious chili con carne.
 At least, it smelled delicious.
 I still didn't feel like eating.
 She put the kids in bed, then went to sleep herself.
 I would do the night watch and she'd handle the early morning.

 I'm ashamed to admit that I forgot to set my 30 minute timer around midnight.
 Around that time, the wind shifted too.
 When I woke up, Vite & Rêves had been slowly drifting backwards for an hour.
 Cursing myself, I switched the sail.
-At least now I know that catamarans can heave-to just as fine as monohulls.
+At least now I know that catamarans can {{% explain "heave-to" "make the sails and the rudder work against each other so the boat remains quietly in the same place even in high winds" %}} just as fine as monohulls.

 The next day, the waves eased off a little.
 Now 2 to 3 meter high, the ride was marginally more comfortable.
 I still didn't feel like eating for the whole day though.